How a Bankruptcy Attorney Can Stop Foreclosure Sale in Los Angeles

-Filing bankruptcy stops the foreclosure process (see California Foreclosure information below).
-It allows you time to catch up on the past due amounts and to deal with your other debts.
+An attorney filing a bankruptcy case stops the foreclosure process (see California Foreclosure information in the FAQs below).
+Chapter 13 and Chapter 11 bankruptcy allow you time to catch up on the past due amounts and to deal with your other debts.

 The bankruptcy automatic stay stops a pending foreclosure sale on your house (so long as you haven’t had a prior bankruptcy case dismissed within the past 12 months).
 It also stops any collection action on any debt.
 The automatic stay remains in effect until your case is completed or dismissed.